top of page

 How Much Change Can Happen in One Therapy Session?

+In many models of therapy, change is seen as a gradual process.
+However, in ISTDP, meaningful shifts can sometimes happen much sooner, even in a single session.
 This isn’t about rushing.
 It’s about working directly at the emotional core of the problem.

 When unconscious emotional conflicts are brought into awareness and experienced fully, symptoms can shift, not over months, but in moments of deep emotional clarity.